wjschne/apaquarto/Features.md

 The filter was taken from code posted by [Samuel Dodson]{https://github.com/citation-style-language/styles/issues/3748#issuecomment-430871259}.

-# Desired Improvements

-* Figure and Table labels using Quarto's `fig-` and `tbl-` prefixes.
-* Figure and Tables in .pdf jou mode do not fit automatically.

 # Missing Features

 * For .docx and .html, there is no option to place intermingled tables and figures at the end like there is in .pdf documents.
 I imagine that a lua filter solution is possible.
 * Create landscape pages for wide figures and tables.
 * Masked references
+* Figure and Tables in .pdf jou mode do not fit automatically.